TSMC: History

 In July 2022, TSMC announced the company had posted a record profit in the second quarter, with net income up 76.4 percent year-over-year.
-The company saw steady growth in the automotive and data center sectors with some weakness in the consumer market.
+The company saw steady growth in the automotive and data centre sectors with some weakness in the consumer market.
 Some of the capital expenditures are projected to be pushed up to 2023.
 In the third quarter of 2022, Berkshire Hathaway disclosed purchase of 60 million shares in TSMC, acquiring a $4.1 billion stake, making it one of its largest holdings in a technology company.
 However, Berkshire sold off 86.2 percent of its stake by the next quarter citing geopolitical tensions as a factor.
 In February 2024, TSMC shares hit a record high, with the high on the trading day reaching NT$709 and closing at NT$697 (+8%).
 This was influenced by the increase in the price target on chip designer Nvidia.
-TSMC currently manufactures 3-nanometer chips and plans to start 2-nanometer mass production in 2025.
+TSMC currently manufactures 3-nanometre chips and plans to start 2-nanometre mass production in 2025.
 It is included in the FTSE4Good Index, being the only Asian company in the top ten.

 In October 2024, TSMC informed the United States Department of Commerce about a potential breach of export controls in which one of its most advanced chips was sent to Huawei via another company with ties to the Chinese government.

 In June 2025, TSMC announced the establishment of the TSMC-UTokyo Lab (TSMC-University of Tokyo Laboratory), marking its first joint research laboratory with an overseas university.
 In August 2025, TSMC reported that two current employees and six former employees had illegally acquired trade secrets related to the company's leading 2nm process.
 One of them went on to work for Tokyo Electron, a partner of Japan's semiconductor effort Rapidus, but has since been terminated.
 A number of suspects have been arrested by Taiwanese authorities.

+In January 2026, reported a 35% increase in fourth-quarter profit.
+This is higher than previous estimates, hitting a fresh record as demand for artificial intelligence chips remained strong.

+In April 2026, TSMC introduced its A13 process technology at its North America Technology Symposium.
+The company described A13 as a direct shrink of its A14 process announced in 2025, stating that it enables more compact and efficient designs to address demand for next-generation artificial intelligence, high-performance computing (HPC), and mobile applications.
+TSMC also stated that A13 provides 6% area savings compared with A14, while maintaining full backward compatibility with A14 designs rules, allowing customers to migrate designs to its latest nanosheet transistor technology.